Last updated July 20, 2026 — pricing and features re-verified

 Best budget editor — VOD-only by design

-Streamer-first and great value: free watermark-free basic editing, saveable facecam and V-Tuber layouts, direct posting from $9/mo.
-Its ClipGPT auto-clipper ranks moments by virality score from a pasted public Kick VOD URL — their own page says 'Auto-Clip your Kick Streams', but it's the VOD it analyzes after you're done, and it's gated to the $27/mo ClipGPT tier.
+Streamer-first and strong value: the free tier covers watermark-free basic edits, savable facecam and V-Tuber layouts, with direct posting starting at $9/mo.
+Its ClipGPT auto-clipper scores each moment for virality from a public Kick VOD URL you paste in — the page is even titled 'Auto-Clip your Kick Streams' — but what it's reading is the finished VOD, and the feature lives on the $27/mo ClipGPT tier.

 Free editor · posting from $9/mo · ClipGPT $27/moClipMe vs StreamLadder